-On behalf of the faculty, staff, and your student peers, I welcome you warmly to the Yale School of Public Health (YSPH).
+On behalf of the faculty, staff, and your student peers, I welcome you to the Yale School of Public Health (YSPH).
 Our school is one of the first to be established in the United States more than a century ago, and among the first to be accredited.
-While the science and practice of health promotion and disease prevention have evolved, people in the United States and around the world are still faced with last century’s basic public health challenges, such as access to clean water and health care, safe communities, and emerging infectious diseases, such as the historic and devastating COVID-19 pandemic.
-Addressing health inequalities grounded in systemic racism, homophobia, marginalization of certain immigrants, and unequal access to prevention, screening, and health care is a priority for the YSPH.
-Serious, growing, and often neglected challenges include the health consequences of global warming, population pressures, refugee health, mental health, and epidemics of addiction, obesity/diabetes, gun injury and violence, and COVID-19.
+While the science and practice of health promotion and disease prevention have evolved, people here and around the world are still faced with last century’s basic public health challenges, such as lack of access to clean water, family planning, and health care.
+We also face new threats such as the historic and devastating COVID pandemic.
+Addressing health inequalities grounded in systemic racism, stigmatization of LGBTQ communities, marginalization of certain immigrants, and unequal access to prevention, screening, and health care is a priority for the YSPH.
+Serious, growing, and often neglected challenges include the health consequences of climate change, war, refugee health, mental health, and epidemics of addiction, obesity, gun injury, and violence.

 You have chosen the public health field to make the world a healthier place to live for current and future generations.
 Your reasons to join Yale vary, but you will all share a world-class education, both in-person and online.
-Explore the YSPH programs, centers, and institutes in innovative social entrepreneurship, global health, public health modeling, child and environmental health, climate change and health, U.S. health justice, and many others.
+Explore the YSPH programs, centers, and institutes in global health, public health modeling, climate change and health, U.S. health justice, and many others.
 Challenge our faculty and staff with your ideas and your questions.
 Strive for excellence in your work and your contributions.
 Join us in promoting health equity, justice, and diversity.
 Together we will work to advance planetary health, reduce disease risk, revolutionize health data, and prevent the next pandemic.

 Public health is inherently interdisciplinary.
 Yale University is a laboratory for innovation in your studies and projects.
-You often can fulfill requirements with a graduate-level course of interest to you that is nested in another Yale school (e.g., Environment, Law, Management, Medicine, Nursing, and the Graduate School of Arts and Sciences).
+You often can fulfill requirements with a graduate-level course of interest to you that is nested in another Yale school (e.g., Environment, Law, Management, Nursing, and the Graduate School of Arts and Sciences).
 We encourage your exploration of Yale’s academic opportunities and its interdisciplinary centers.
 Our local and global internships, often nurtured through our alumni, offer an incredible array of opportunities.
 We want to help you bridge boundaries and support your experience in both physical and virtual classrooms and in the field.
 Your ideas combined with our collaborative culture—that is what will improve public health.
 The faculty, staff, and administrative leaders are here for you.